romankh3/raspberrypi-home-ecosystem/README.md

 # Versions

+### 0.0.2-SNAPSHOT
+* apply updates for Raspberry Pi Zero W
+* add all scripts and test them

 ### 0.0.1-SNAPSHOT
 * added [Base configuration for the single-board computers](#base-congifuration-for-the-single-board-computers)(Not added Samba)
 * added bash script for installing RPi-monitor(not tested)